rcanalogs1/Pd2/README.md

     14. All item have a label for his item grade such as normal, exceptional and elite.
     15. Perfect Gems have comments for crafting recipe.
     16. Crafting base will be shown from exceptional to elite.
+    17. Only weapon crafting base is available on STRICT FILTER (the other filter can show all items)

 ----------------------------------------------------------------------------------------------------------------------
 ## DM